sjtuyinjie/Ground-Fusion2/README.md

 ~~~

 ### 4.3 You can use rviz to view the trajectory switching
-If you find that the mesh quality is very poor, you can run the following command to check which subsystem has the problem.
-Especially when you use avia radar indoors, this often happens.
+If you want to see the switching situation or the mesh quality is poor, you can run the following command to check which subsystem has the problem.
+Especially when you use AVIA lidar indoors, this often happens.
 <div align="center">
   <img src="https://github.com/sjtuyinjie/Ground-Fusion2/blob/main/fig/switch_path.gif" width="600px" alt="Ground-Fusion++ Demo">
 </div>